bhisaac/5eFP/5eFP-SRD.md

 Once you have raged twice, you must finish a long rest before you can rage again.

 ## Unarmored Defense
-While you are not wearing any armor, your Armor Class equals 10 + DEX + CON.
+While you are not wearing any leather, chain, or plate armor, your Armor Class equals 10 + DEX + CON.
 You can use a shield and still gain this benefit.

 # Bard
 ## Class Features